 More than 800 children and their families have now provided baseline hearing, clinical, sociodemographic, health service and quality of life data along with saliva samples – with most families consenting to have other personal data linked into the database and agreeing to be re-contacted for future research projects.

-The children in VicCHILD are assessed at key developmental timepoints – around two, five and 10 years of age – for their language, developmental and quality of life outcomes.
+The children in VicCHILD are assessed at key developmental time points – around two, five and 10 years of age – for their language (oral and/or signed communication), developmental and quality of life outcomes.

 UPDATE - 9th October 2019: The recent research referred to in the above article is focused on the outcomes of children with mild and moderate hearing loss.